London for Christmas

 Where was the ‘Alpha’ public house which briefly hosted a hidden jewel?
 Where did Holmes himself live before he moved to 221b?
 Throw in a film location which links a silent screen Holmes and modern-day Sherlock, a fine house where one of Conan Doyle’s greatest friends lived, a theatre where the sleuth made a triumphant return on stage in the 1920s, and you have the recipe for this affectionate festive offering from the glory days of the Great Detective.
 Guided by , who “specialised in early detective fiction at university, played Dr Watson on stage, contributes to the Sherlock Holmes Journal, is the Audiobooks reader for the Dr John Watson series.”

-Meet at Goodge Street tube station.
+Meet at Goodge Street Tube.

 Venue Details